Arshu/Arshu.ScaleToZeroAotWeb/src/Readme.md

 #### Main : https://scaletozeroaotweb.fly.dev/Index.html

 # Getting Started
+## Prereqisite Install flyctl from https://fly.io for your respective environment

 ## Running Locally
 Clone the repo and run the appropriate **Arshu.ScaleToZeroAotWeb** asp.net core project for the respective platform